Profession Calculators

 Accuracy and Disclaimer

-This calculator provides estimates using 2026 federal rates and brackets.
-It does not account for state taxes, tax credits, retirement contribution deductions, health insurance deductions, or other individual circumstances.
-Consult a licensed CPA or tax professional for personalized tax advice.
+This calculator provides estimates using 2026 IRS rates including the $184,500 SS wage base, $16,100 single standard deduction, and projected federal income tax brackets.
+It does not account for state income taxes, self-employed health insurance deductions, retirement contribution deductions (SEP-IRA, Solo 401k), tax credits, or other individual factors.
+Consult a licensed CPA or enrolled agent for personalized tax planning.

 Conclusion